opencog/opencog/opencog/benchmark/module/README.md

 benchmark-fully-connected OPTION COUNT THREADS
 ```

-where OPTION is 'single', 'concurrent', or 'reset', COUNT is an integer number
+where OPTION is concurrent', or 'reset', COUNT is an integer number of nodes,
-of nodes, and THREADS is an integer number of threads.
+and THREADS is an integer number of threads.

 The nodes are of type ConceptNode, and the links are of type AsymmetricHebbianLink.